gizdatalab/pdf_parsing/README.md

 * Check Haystack 2.0 for RAG components/pipeline.
 * Benchmark different pre-processing steps (document chunking and metadata generation)
 * Benchmark different (vector) databases --> Qdrant free tier for example
-* How can I build and test with GPU support?
+* How can we build and test with GPU support?

+# Call Update 16.04
+* Create VectorDatabase
+*